SamSverko/flatbread/docs/CONTRIBUTING.md

 ## Code of conduct

 This project and everyone participating in it is governed by the [Flatbread Code of Conduct](https://github.com/SamSverko/flatbread/blob/main/docs/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the project owner (Sam) with a message on Discord (SamTheBigs#3861).
+Please report unacceptable behavior to the project owner (Sam).

 ---